Szkrishna/nik_travels/README.md

 # nik_travels
-Complete Responsive Tour and Travel Website using ReactJS and Tailwind CSS
+Complete Responsive Tour and Travel Website using vite+react and Tailwind CSS